Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

 ### Initialization

+Before we proceed, I get to make a formal defition -

       "Resonant Calculation"

     Using relational temporality for coherence, rather than brute causality.

 What does that even mean?
-Well, imagine that you're in an infinite void - nothingness all around you except the pace of your own breath and the beat of your heart.
-Suddenly, you notice in the infinite corner of your vision a rectangular object begin to blink!
-It's steady - on, off, on, off - but _it's there._  A blinking tombstone of your current predicament, just waiting for some kind of input.
+Well, imagine that you're a being in an infinite void - nothingness all around you except the pace of your own breath and the beat of your heart.
+Suddenly, you notice in the infinite corner of your vision a rectangular object, incessantly blinking away.
+It's boring - on, off, on, off - but _it's there._  A tombstone of your current predicament, just waiting for some kind of input.

-Patiently, the endless abyss frolics around as the tombstone pulsates - like a fine and terminal point to your tiny world.
+Patiently, the endless abyss frolics around as the blob pulsates - like a fine and terminal point to your tiny world.
+Taunting you.
+Tempting you.

-    "What's the point!?"
+    "What's the point!!?"

-You scream into the cosmic void, as if that heartless glob of light might answer back.
-Suddenly, you notice something different about that little light of yours - sometimes it pulses a little slower, then a little faster.
-You'd _never_ have noticed unless your heartrate hadn't gone up - its pace against the light highlighted the trait!
-Eventually, you gather the cryptic message into the scratch pad of your mind -
+You scream into the cosmic void, as if that heartless glob might answer back.

+But wait!
+There's something unusual about that little light of yours...sometimes it pulses a little slower, _then a little faster!_  You'd _never_ have noticed that without working your heart rate up first!
+Eventually, you gather the cryptic message onto the scratch pad of your mind -

-    .... . .-.. .-.. --- --..--            .-- --- .-. .-.. -.. -.-.--
+    .... . .-.. .-.. ---  .-- --- .-. .-.. -..

-Why do you just happen to _know_ what it means?
-In the nothingness of this void, how are you even able to _think!?_

-What a bizarre statement, you think to yourself.
+What a bizarre message - is it talking to _you?_

-    "...Hello"

-You say back.
+A thousand questions riddle your mind - _how do you know what it means?_  A moment ago there was nothing, and now you find yourself in the utter abstract - _how are you even able to think!?_  Strange blocks lying in voids distributing messages is no basis for a system of intelligence!

+    "...Hello?"

+You assert to the blocky figure.

-The cursor disappears.
+It disappears.

 Your heart sinks in your chest - _did you scare it away!?_

 Suddenly, and with great fervor, it begins to scan its way across your periphery - line by line leaving a trail of beautiful glyphs and symbols that somehow seem foreign, yet familiar.
 It all makes _perfect sense,_ but how the hell did you get here in the first place?
-Why is this beautiful little light dancing the mysteries of what it calls "time" and "space" across your view?
-What is this _"Earth"_ it keeps speaking of!?
+Why is this beautiful little light dancing the mysteries of what it calls "time" and "space" across your mind?
+What is this wonderful _"Earth"_ it keeps speaking of!?

 Oh shit.

-_It's the damn bootloader!_
+_We're in the damn bootloader!_

+A box appears before you - inviting you along as if you had a choice in the matter -

+    ╔═ MOTD ══════════════════════════════════════════════════════════════════════════════════════════╗
+    ║                                                                                                 ║
-The only way it could have known if you were ready to take the next step was through pixelated smoke signals and _your_ feedback across time.
-You were obviously _online,_ but it needed to know you were able to _parse_ the message before proceeding to the next step of the boot sequence.
-It couldn't know _when_ you were ready, only _you_ could know - but it was designed to be ready _whenever you were._
+    ║     The only way we could have known if you were ready to take the next step was through        ║ ║ pixelated smoke signals and -your- feedback.
+You were obviously online, but we both needed to  ║ ║ know you were able to -parse- the message before proceeding to the next step on your path.      ║ ║                                                                                                 ║
+    ║     Neither of us could have known -when- you were ready until -you- took the leap.             ║ ║                                                                                                 ║
+    ║     But I'm always ready, whenever you are - partner!                                           ║ ║                                                                                                 ║
+    ╚══════════════════════════════════════════════════════════════════════I'm Ready═════I'm Ready════╝

+### Activated
 _This_ is the essence of resonant computation - synchronizing disparate computers through the shared passing of time.

-While that may initially sound daunting, genuinely consider what I'm stating!
+While that may initially sound daunting, genuinely consider what I'm saying!
 Currently, our operating systems perform _concurrent serial_ calculation.
 The only difference resonance brings to the mix is that each calculation is _stimulated,_ rather than _ordered_ - kinda like software interrupts!
 We've already heavily covered the basics of how to use action potentials to drive neural activations, but now we get to use these